4 Tips to Prepare Your Yard for an Outdoor Structure

 Local building codes:

 Since gazebos, pergolas, and pavilions are not normally considered permanent outdoor structures, you may not need a building permit to add one to your yard.
-However, many local municipalities and townships limit the size of structures you can build on your property, so you’ll want to check to be on the safe side.
+However, many local municipalities and townships limit the size of the structures you can build on your property, so you’ll want to check to be on the safe side.

 There may also be specific requirements concerning the distance of structures from public roads, utility poles or other structures, including your home.